US, Japan strike trade deal on electric vehicle battery minerals

 But asked whether the trade agreement would qualify Japan-sourced batteries, components and vehicles for that part of the tax credit, the officials said that determination was up to Treasury.

+Nishimura said that EVs made with minerals mined or processed in Japan were expected to meet tax exemption requirements under the U.S. act.

-The officials said that USTR does not intend to seek approval by Congress for the minerals trade agreement because it falls under the agency's authority to negotiate sectoral trade agreements at the executive level.
+The U.S. officials said that the U.S. Trade Representative does not intend to seek approval by Congress for the minerals trade agreement because it falls under the agency's authority to negotiate sectoral trade agreements at the executive level.

 But they said provisions in the deal to promote labor rights and recycling in their battery mineral supply chains would help both countries.